 How long to stay?

 To me, this is the most important thing to figure out for your first visit.
 How many days you plan to stay at Universal Studios Florida really depends on what time of year you plan to go since some times are simply busier than others.
 We went in the summer when school was out so lines were pretty long.
 We allowed two days for both Universal Studios and Islands of Adventure which was the bare minimum I would allow for these parks.
-If I had to do it all over and we went during a busy time of year again, I would allow for three days and/or get the Universal Express Pass.
+During a less busy time of year, two days is plenty to see everything and ride the rides once.
+If I had to do it all over and we went during a busy time of year again, I would allow for three days and get the Universal Express Pass.

 Purchase tickets ahead of time

-When visiting Universal Orlando, purchase your tickets ahead of time.
-Purchasing online ahead of time will save you $20 on gate prices for multi-day tickets.
+Purchasing tickets online ahead of time will save you $20 on gate prices for multi-day tickets.
 It also will save you time from having to stand in line at the gate when you get there.
 Purchasing ahead simply means not purchasing your tickets at the gate.
 You could buy them a month ahead, a day ahead, or even while standing outside the gate of the park.

 Park to Park Pass.
 Yay or nay?